Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 ### Inputs
 - **GTFS directories**:  The *folder(s)* containing your (unzipped) GTFS .txt files.
 You can select multiple GTFS datasets to analyze simultaneously.
 - **Name and location for output SQL database**:  The tool will generate a SQL database with the name and location you specify here.
-You can give it any name and extension you want.
+You can give it any name you want, and use a ".sql" expression.
 You will use this file as input for the other BetterBusBuffers tools.

 ### Outputs
 - **[Your designated output filename]**: A SQL database containing your GTFS data that is required as input for the BetterBusBuffers tools.